dmbarbour/awelon/AboutABC.md

 * number 3 for text (built into ABC)
 * number 4 for sets (order, duplication shouldn't matter)
 * number 5 for association lists (list of key→value pairs)
+* number 8 for binary (integers in range 0-255)

-Such little conventions are easy to track statically and can simplify optimization, visualization, model verification, and type analysis.
+This convention is easy to track statically and may simplify optimization, visualization, model detection, and type analysis.

 A special case is list-like structures that are intended to have statically known size (tuples, vectors, stacks).
 These might be terminated using unit, which prevents recursive introspection.

 ### Sequence Interpretation

-In addition to being streamable, a nice feature of a tacit concatenative bytecode is that pattern recognition is trivial.
+In addition to being streamable, a nice feature of a tacit concatenative bytecode is that pattern recognition (at low levels) is often trivial.
 An ABC stream interpreter might achieve great performance by simply recognizing common sequences of code and substituting a function compiled for that sequence.
 For example, we might recognize `vrwlc` and execute an optimized full-swap operation, rather than perform each ABC command in sequence.

 More generally, sequence interpretation might be applied to optimize: